saasbook/courseware/scripts/github-repos/README.md

 ### Create a team under the org that includes all students in the same semester

-**Use case:** Create a team "cs169a-students", and send invitations to the students in csv file.
-If the team exists, delete the team and create a new one.
+**Use case:** Create a team called STUDENTTEAM, and send invitations to the students in csv file.
+If STUDENTTEAM exists, delete the team and create a new one.
+(Team repos still exist)
 For all students NOT in that team, add/invite into that team.

 ### Create 10.5 repos for each child team